GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

 single-page site with a custom Webpack setup, using Webpack like a static site generator through Nunjucks templating.
 Now I've remade, rewrote, and redesigned it with 11ty.
 There were several such attempts, all failing to gain traction.
-Among these attempts, I lost the momentum of inspiration or had none at all, only knowing I wanted to make the site anew but without the actual want to do so.
+Among these, I lost the momentum of inspiration or had none at all, only knowing I wanted to make the site anew but without actual direction to do so.

 The coding was easy.
 The writing and content were not, but this time I finished the redesign.
 This time was different because I